DepartmentofNeurophysiology/point-neuron-fitted-in-Brain/README.md

 Code to fit single neuron models to Lantyer et al. database (da Silva Lantyer et al., 2018) in Brian .
 Models are fitted to experimental 'frozen noise' traces (Zeldenrust et al. 2017) using the the Brian simulator (https://briansimulator.org/).

-We use the modelfitters available in Brian (https://github.com/brian-team/brian2modelfitting),  first the Tracefitter, to fit model voltage traces to the experiments, and then the Spikefitter.  ehNote that for particle m in t
+We use the modelfitters available in Brian (https://github.com/brian-team/brian2modelfitting),  first the Tracefitter, to fit model voltage traces to the experiments, and then the Spikefitter.
+Note that for activation particle m of the sodium channel, the half-width Vh and gain k are linearly dependent (see below), so that they do not have to be fitted independently.

 ## References